 No, not all peanut butter is keto-friendly.
 When choosing peanut butter for your low-carb diet, you'll want to make sure that the peanut butter is free from added sugars.

-Our best tip is to purchase peanut butter that is just two ingredients: peanuts and salt.
+Our best tip is to purchase peanut butter, which has just two ingredients: peanuts and salt.

-To recap, keto peanut butter = a peanut butter that is free from added sugar.
+To recap, keto peanut butter = is a peanut butter that is free from added sugar.

 How to make homemade sugar-free peanut butter

 If you have a food processor, you can make peanut butter!
 We love this easy homemade peanut butter recipe from Love and Lemons.

 This is our favorite food processor.
 You can make all nut butter this way, so feel free to experiment with almond butter or even macadamia nut butter, Yum!

 There are tons of peanut butter brands that fit the bill of being hydrogenated oil and sugar-free, but our go-to favorite is Santa Cruz Organic Dark Roasted Peanut Butter.

 Per serving (2 tablespoons) of dry-roasted oil and sugar-free peanut butter:

 Creative and keto-friendly ways to use peanut butter in meals and snacks